acmoles/portfolio/portfolio/projects/ecosia.md

 ### Product design at scale

 <p>
 When I joined Ecosia it was at an inflection point.
 We would soon experience rapid growth, reaching over 10 million daily users.
-The organisation grew accordingly and the design guild doubled.
-At that time it was critical to foster collaborative practices, to establish an agreed set of principles and to establish a nascent design system.
+The organisation scaled accordingly and the design guild doubled.
+At that time it was critical to foster collaborative practices, to establish a set of design principles and to take the first steps towards a component-based design system.
 These considerations were forefront in my mind as I worked on projects such as <Content-ModalLink label="Maps">
 <template v-slot:modal>

 <Content-FreeSection padding="is-small">